From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “You don’t know that.”

 “Ah but I do.
 Ya see lad, I’ve been in the bar business most my life, seen about every kind of Casablanca moment you can conjure.
 There’s a few that get written in permanent ink, but most don’t.
-If I’ve learned anything it’s that rich girls from the Gold Coast don’t stay long with broke boys who have to work for their living.
+If I’ve learned anything it’s that rich girls from the Gold Coast district don’t stay with broke boys who have to work for their living.
 You may win the Gabriella wager, but you won’t go the distance.”

 From around the corner, Santi weighs in, “Simpatizo contigo amigo.”